amyDing629/BookReviewPlatform/README.md

     - All admin users have all the end users functionalities and displayings.
     - Besides, admins could delete every booklists.

+  ### BookDetailnPage
+  - **Guest**
+    - All guests have top menu bar that allows to navigate specific book detail or booklist detail pages for guests.
+    - All guests have login/register button at the top-right corner that allows to login or register.
+    - The bottom of each page has button to flip to different pages.
+    - There are no like or collect button for guests
+  - **Regular User**
+    - All end users have top menu bar as well.
+    - All end users have quit button at the top-right corner that allows to quit the sign-in.
+Or a grey button that naigate to their own user page.
+    - Users can add post for book they like.
+    - All posts have links that allow to navigate to specific creator, book detail pages for end users.
+    - Like and collect buttons are availble to end users for like or collect.
+It only allows to like or collect once, double click will cancel the previous action.
+  - **Admin User**
+    - All admin users have all the end users functionalities and displayings.
+    - Besides, admins could delete every posts.
+    - admin users can edit book description

 ## Copyright
 this project is written by @Yuewei Wang @Yongyi Xu @Yiyun Ding @Siwei Tang